cds-snc/design-gc-conception/pull_request_template.md

 - [ ] I have checked accessiblity and ensured all accessiblity tests pass. :accessibility:
 - [ ] I have added tests for added functionality or changed existing tests, as needed.
 - [ ] I have added or updated documentation, if needed.
-- [ ] For visual design changes, ping @sukhichuhan-cds.
+- [ ] For visual design changes, post in dev-design slack channel

 # 📝 Reviewer checklist | Liste de vérification du réviseur